Scale vs Profitability Case Interview: Decision Frameworks

 The scale-first case is strongest when fixed-cost leverage is real.
 A plant, platform, hub, or store network may become more profitable as volume spreads fixed costs across more units.
 The profit-first case is strongest when more volume brings more discounts, overtime, maintenance, churn, or service failures.
 If market timing is the key reason to scale, test it with the market attractiveness framework so your recommendation is grounded in demand quality and competitive pressure, not just revenue ambition.

-Worked example: EV charging hub scale or margin recovery
+Worked example: should an EV charging operator scale or fix margins first?

 Imagine a client operates EV charging hubs.
 Demand is rising, but profits are weakening.
 Management wants to know whether to add more locations or fix margins at existing sites first.